-Claim 1 is thus not supported by the description.
-Since claim 2 includes the same features as claim 1 in this respect, claim 2 is also not supported by the description.
+The claim is thus not supported by the description.

-- 2.3 The appellant has neither limited the claims nor refuted the board's viewpoint on this issue given in the annex to the summons to oral proceedings. - 2.4 For this reason alone the application has to be refused (Article 97(1) EPC), so that the appeal cannot succeed. - 3.
+- 2.3 The appellant has neither limited the claim nor refuted the board's viewpoint on this issue given in the annex to the summons to oral proceedings. - 2.4 For this reason alone the application has to be refused (Article 97(1) EPC), so that the appeal cannot succeed. - 3.
 Although the examining division mentioned that lack of inventive step (Article 56 EPC) was an "additional ground not forming part of the decision", it provided a complete reasoning in that respect.
-The Board agrees with the conclusion reached by the examining division.

-- 3.1 Gas turbines comprising three or more turbine stages comprising a nozzle were generally known at the priority date of the present application.
-The nozzle according to claim 1 is distinguishable over a known third stage nozzle, referred to as being the closest prior art in the second paragraph on page 1 of the description, in view of the particular airfoil profile defined by the Cartesian coordinates in Table I and by the fact that these coordinates may be scaled by a constant.
-Hence the difference lies in the particular three-dimensional, size-independent shape. - 3.2 Since the same difference exists between the aforementioned prior art turbine and the turbine according to claim 2, the following assessment of inventive step applies to both claims 1 and 2. - 3.3 Optimisation of the aerodynamic efficiency is a common problem faced by the skilled person in the design of a turbine stage of a gas turbine.
-The nozzle and turbine according to the present claims may therefore only be considered as alternative solutions to this common optimisation problem.
+The Board agrees with the conclusion reached by the examining division. - 3.1 D1 discloses a prior art turbine bucket from which the turbine bucket according to claim 1 is distinguished by the airfoil profile defined by the Cartesian coordinates in Table I and by the feature that these coordinates may be scaled by a constant.
+Hence the difference lies in the particular three-dimensional, size-independent shape. - 3.2 The application mentions as technical problems the optimisation of the aerodynamic efficiency as well as aerodynamic and mechanical bucket loading (page 1, third paragraph).
+These are common problems faced by the skilled person in the design of a turbine stage of a gas turbine.
+For example, the profile disclosed in D1 improves turbine performance by avoiding the formation of shock waves at the leading edge of the airfoil as well as boundary separation along the pressure and suction sides of the airfoil (D1, passage bridging columns 1 and 2).
+Similarly, the interaction between the stages of the high pressure turbine (page 1, third paragraph) will always be considered by the skilled person during the design of an airfoil profile.
+The buckets according to the present claim may therefore only be regarded as alternative solutions to the common turbine performance optimisation problem.

-Consequently, the problem to be solved may be formulated as providing an alternative airfoil profile for third stage turbine nozzles of a gas turbine for obtaining improved turbine performance.
+Consequently, starting from D1, the problem to be solved is to provide an alternative airfoil profile for first stage turbine buckets of a gas turbine for obtaining improved turbine performance.